 As I promised at the beginning, let’s actually do some analysis on ExAC to see what the most expansive variant population catalog in the world looks like.

-If you haven’t heard before now, Golden Helix just launched VarSeq 1.0, and as a variant annotation and filtering tool designed to scale to handling thousands of exomes.
+If you haven’t heard before now, Golden Helix just launched VarSeq 1.0, and as a variant annotation and filtering tool designed to scale for handling thousands of exomes.
 Naturally, I fired it up and imported the ExAC variant set.
 Note that I did this whole analysis, from import to annotation, filtering and some investigation on my desktop computer over the course of my lunch yesterday.

 Keep in mind the uncompressed VCF that represents all the data from this table I’m able to scroll through effortlessly on my desktop is 20GB in size!